Faculty of Veterinary & Animal Sciences

 • The average annual income of a farmer has been recorded as Rs.
 4820.12 ± 225.27 in 2014-15.

-The AICRP on Goat Improvement was successful enough to create awareness among the goat farmers about identification and record keeping, disadvantages of early breeding of young does; regular vaccination and de-worming; importance of giving supplementary feeding to does, bucks and kids; optimum age and weight of kids for sale with expected market rate; first aid treatment etc through organization of several treatments and vaccination camps along with other extension activities like meeting, interactive sessions, training etc.
+The AICRP on Goat Improvement was successful enough to create awareness among the goat farmers about identification and record keeping, disadvantages of early breeding of young does; regular vaccination and de-worming; importance of giving supplementary feeding to does, bucks and kids; optimum age and weight of kids for sale with expected market rate; first aid treatment etc through organization of several treatments and vaccination camps along with other extension activities like meeting, interactive sessions, training etc.3.
+PROJECT TITLE: NICHE AREA EXCELLENCE PROGRAMME ON ANIMAL DISEASE REGISTRY AND TISSUE BANK – A BRIEF REPORT OF THE ACHIEVEMENTS DURING 2014-15 ARE:

 • Among the canine vector borne diseases, Babesia gibsoni was recorded the highest incidence(42%) in based upon the molecular analysis (PCR).
 Other CVBDs the incidence of Ehrlichia. canis, Haemobartonellacanis and Hepatozoon canis was 23%, 11% and 9% , respectively.